-The Study will assimilate CCI Snow Water Equivalent (SWE) in the ISBA land surface model of Meteo-France and CCI soil moisture and land surface temperature products are used as a benchmark to compare simulations with and without SWE assimilation.
-This comparison is repeated twice, with and without using CCI land cover maps.
+This study will assimilate CCI Snow Water Equivalent (SWE) in the ISBA land surface model of Meteo-France.
+CCI Soil Moisture and Land Surface Temperature products will be used as benchmarks to compare simulations with and without SWE assimilation.
+This comparison will be repeated twice, with and without using CCI Land Cover maps.